 - 4 tablespoons butter

-- Add chicken breasts, 10 cups of water, 1 tablespoon of garlic powder, 1 teaspoon of dried parsley, 1/2 teaspoon of salt and 1/2 teaspoon of pepper to a large pot.
+- Add chicken breasts, 10 cups of water, 1 teaspoon of garlic powder, 1 teaspoon of dried parsley, 1/2 teaspoon of salt and 1/2 teaspoon of pepper to a large pot.

 - Bring it to a boil and cook chicken through — about half an hour.